beomjundc/wheeplWP/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-wheepl widget enables blogs to have a live, unified conversation through hashtags.
+Wheepl widget enables blogs to have a live, unified conversation through hashtags.

 == Description ==

 Conversations, communities, people, interests, issues, networks all exist in isolation in our social web.
 We see a web not of social networks, websites and blogs but one of unity. #OneLiveWeb

-wheepl widget is a cross-page live social commenting system.
+Wheepl widget is a cross-page live social commenting system.
 The widget integrates conversation across webpages based on hashtags chosen by the widget host.

 A chat/message like interface promotes real-time conversation.

+Wheepl curious?
+Visit us at https://whee.pl to learn more.

 == Installation ==